Azure-Samples/active-directory-dotnet-native-desktop/README.md

 }
 ```

-In the `App_Start\Startup.Auth.cs` file the `ConfigureAuth(…)` method declare the uses of Windows Azure Active Directory bearer authentication and sets the application coordinates to communicate with Azure AD as  `WindowsAzureActiveDirectoryBearerAuthenticationOptions`.
+In the file, the `ConfigureAuth(…)` method declare the uses of Windows Azure Active Directory bearer authentication and sets the application coordinates to communicate with Azure AD as  `WindowsAzureActiveDirectoryBearerAuthenticationOptions`.

 ```C#
 public void ConfigureAuth(IAppBuilder app)